Lancing College Preparatory School at Hove

 The Diamond Jubilee of the School was celebrated in 1990.
 Andrew Moy said farewell in 1991, to be replaced by Mr D Telfer, who after six years moved on to a boarding Prep School and in 1997 Mrs Woodley took over as Headteacher and Broadwater Manor achieved its objective of becoming once again a family run school of boys and girls aged two to thirteen.

-From the beginning of January 2014, Mrs Woodley will be retiring, and handing over to the Reverend Roger Marsh, formerly the Chaplain of Lancing College.
-Mr Marsh assumes the role of acting Head Master for the remainder of the current academic year.
+With Mrs Woodley's retirement in January 2014, Broadwater Manor School became Lancing College Preparatory School at Worthing; the headship was passed to the Reverend Roger Marsh, formerly the Chaplain of Lancing College.
+Mr Marsh assumes the role of acting Head Master for the remainder of the current academic year, and will be succeeded by the recently-appointed Mrs Heather Beeby from September 2014.